-This is just a small sample of the many exciting developments at OC.
-I encourage you to explore this catalog to find the programs and classes that are right for you.
-On behalf of everyone at OC, we look forward to serving you in 2016-17 and achieving our mission - your success.
+With numerous financial support options and new programs and facilities, OC truly is the place to achieve your educational goals.
+I encourage you to explore this catalog to find the programs and courses that are right for you.
+On behalf of everyone at OC, we look forward to serving you in 2017-18 and achieving our mission - your success.

-Sincerely,
+Sincerely

 David C. Mitchell, Ph.D.
 President